ohira-s/PicoFM_Synth/Doc/UsersManual.md

 1) BANK:0

-PiFMS has 10 sound data banks from 0 to 9.
+PiFM+S has 10 sound data banks from 0 to 9.
 You can see the current sound bank number.

 2) SOUND:001 Piano